localperf/compfi/README.md

-compfi
+Compfi
 ======

-compfi

-##Computational finance tools
+##Computational Finance Tools in R and Python

 *starting point is noma2.r
-*basic idea is to associate a "dir" with two things:
+*basic idea is to associate a "dir" with two things: (1) a list of symbols; and (2) a disk sub-directory
-**a list of symbols
-**a disk directory